brigip/brigip.github.io/README.md

 # brigitte.dog
-the expertly crafted website by sam jam sycam
+the expertly crafted website by sam jam sycam of goblinnamegenerator.net fame